 Experience & Review from the Artist in Residence

 This summer, I humbly feel honored to be selected as a visual artist for Brush Creek Foundation of the Arts Artist-in-Residence (AIR) in the U.S.A.
 It was my second time to experience AIR.
-I had a such a productive and wonderful time there in their well-equipped huge art studio and meeting other people including Artists selected for Brush Creek Foundation of the Arts AIR(writers, composers/pianist, visual artists).
+I had a such a productive and wonderful time there in their well-equipped huge art studio and meeting other artists (writers, composers/pianist, visual artists) selected by their committee/art professionals.
 The Foundation provided us not only our own studio and individual sleeping unit/lodge with own bathroom, but also each meal, so we were able to well focus on creating our own work.
 We walked in some evenings, and some artists did hiking almost every day in this beautiful environment.

 In this blog and the next couple of the blog posts, I am sharing some photos/highlights from this specific AIR and information about Artist-in-Residence in general.